 I ask all staff to familiarise themselves with this policy and to continue to work together in its aims.
-These are difficult times, as we make our way through budget cuts and possible changes in governance, however in difficult times it is even more important than ever that we keep safety, health and wellbeing high on our agenda.
+We are facing a time of change, however, even as we face a number of different challenges we cannot reduce our commitment to keeping safety, health and wellbeing high on our agenda.

-This Policy will be kept under review, so please pass any comments to me or your Head of Service.
+This Policy will be kept under review, so please pass any comments to me or your Team Leader.